-NRCDV’s diverse and multi-disciplinary staff includes highly experienced advocates and professionals, many of whom have been active in the anti-violence against women movement for a significant number of years.
-Click here for a PDF NRCDV staff list.
+NRCDV’s diverse and multi-disciplinary staff includes highly experienced advocates and professionals, many of whom have been active in the movement to end domestic and sexual violence for a significant number of years.

-NRCDV operates under a team structure, which has facilitated the development of core competencies as well as specialized expertise.
-While the Capacity Building and Education Team takes the lead role in responding to incoming TA and training requests, staff from the Policy & Research are also heavily engaged in TA, training and resource development activities.
+NRCDV operates within a team structure, which has facilitated the development of core competencies as well as specialized expertise.
+The Capacity Building and Education Team assumes the lead role to incoming technical assistance and training requests.
+The Policy & Research Team is also deeply engaged in technical assistance, training and resource development activities.
 NRCDV’s key initiatives often involve cross-team collaborations as well as partnerships with outside experts.
 NRCDV’s Operations Team provides comprehensive support for all programmatic activities.

-Farzana is a founding member of the US based Muslim Advocacy Network against Domestic Violence focusing on building collaborative partnerships and developing resources.
-She has a Bachelor’s in English and Anthropology and has her Masters in Public Administration with a Certificate in Nonprofit Management.
+Farzana leads and manages NRCDV, directing technical assistance, training, resource development, and special projects to support domestic violence intervention and prevention efforts across the country.
+She has extensive experience in managing federal programs funded by the U.S. Departments of Labor, Education and Health and Human Services, and managing non-profits.
+She has been with the NRCDV since 2005.
+Farzana is a founding member of the U.S.-based Muslim Advocacy Network against Domestic Violence, focusing on building collaborative partnerships and developing resources.
+She has a Bachelor’s in English and Anthropology and has her Master’s in Public Administration with a Certificate in Nonprofit Management.
 She also successfully completed a Harvard Executive Education Fellowship on Performance Measurement for Nonprofits.

-Arlene Vassell, Senior Director of Programs, Prevention and Social Change
+Arlene Vassell, Vice President of Programs, Prevention & Social Change

 Patty Branco, Senior Technical Assistance and Resource Specialist